 The IRB will evaluate each proposed project in the context of potential risks and human participant protections, then communicate determinations to the faculty member.

-Note: Timelines approximate ~ delays may occur surrounding University breaks, holidays, and during the first and final weeks of the term.
+Delays may also occur surrounding University breaks, holidays, and during the first and final weeks of the term.

 IRB evaluation and permission for compiled student course projects typically takes 4-6 business days for projects that meet exemption criteria.
 Projects that require further clarification or information typically take 1-3 business days more.

 Projects for which the IRB requests the Application for Exemption may take 4-6 business days to process.

 Initial IRB review for an expedited research protocol (not including required revisions and time to approval) usually takes 10-12 business days.